Alhajras/Raytracer-Data-structures/README.md

 # Rendering-Master-Project

 This is a ray tracer implemented as part of the master project at the University of Freiburg.
 The report of the work done can be found <a href="/Report/report.pdf">here</a>.
-The ray tracer was tested on a machine with Ubuntu 20.04.2 LTS.
 In order to run the code, run this command in the root directory:

 ```
 g++ -o output main.cpp